CPScript/Termux-Hotspot/readme.md

+> WARNING!
+This information can be used for phishing attacks, phone camera hacking, and malicious `apk` file downloads, please be cautious and don't download anything if asked to by a webpage to allow you to connect!

 # USING INTERNET CONNECTION
-> host a hotspot using a network connection from a router
+> ABOUT: Information on how to `host a hotspot using a network connection from a router/data for free using Termux`

 ## Step 1: Install Termux
 First, ensure you have Termux installed on your Android device.
 If you don't have it yet, you can download it from the Google Play Store or F-Droid.